youmeizhang/Leetcode-Exercise/README.md

 16. Construct Binary Tree from Preorder and Inorder Traversal
 17. Populating Next Right Pointers in Each Node
 18. Populating Next Right Pointers in Each Node II
+19. Lowest Common Ancestor of a Binary Tree